Adapting MLLMs for Nuanced Video Retrieval: Conclusion and Discussion

-In this section, we describe in more detail the processing used to obtain the training dataset, \ie, generating temporal antonym sentences (\cref{subsec:temp-anto}), replacing anonymous subjects with realistic subjects in Ego4D captions (\cref{subsec:subject}) and some example triplets in the training dataset composed on NLI and Ego4D (\cref{subsec:ex-tripl}).
+In this section, we describe in more detail the processing used to obtain the training dataset.
+For example, generating temporal antonym sentences (\cref{subsec:temp-anto}), replacing anonymous subjects with realistic subjects in Ego4D captions (\cref{subsec:subject}), detecting negation in NLI triplets (\cref{subsec:negdec}), and some example triplets in the \textit{NLI-Nuance} dataset (\cref{subsec:ex-tripl}).